danielegrattarola/twitter-sentiment-cnn/README.md

 ### Network description
 The network implemented in this script is a single layer CNN structured as follows:
-- **Embedding layer**: takes in input the tweets (as strings) and maps each word to an n-space so that it is represented as a sparse vector (see [word2vec](https://en.wikipedia.org/wiki/Word2vec)).
+- **Embedding layer**: takes as input the tweets (as strings) and maps each word to an n-dimensional space so that it is represented as a sparse vector (see [word2vec](https://en.wikipedia.org/wiki/Word2vec)).
-- **Convolution layers**: take as input the output of the previous layer and perform a convolution using an arbitrary number of filters of arbitrary size.
+- **Convolution layers**: performs a convolution using an arbitrary number of filters of arbitrary size.
 Each layer is associated to a filter size and outputs to a single pooling layer (by defalut: 128 filters per filter size, sizes 3,4,5; this means that the network has 3 parallel conv+pool sections).
 Note that a filter size is the number of words that the filter covers.
-- **Pooling layers**: pool the output of a convolution layer using max-pooling.
+- **Pooling layers**: pool the output of the convolution layers using max-pooling.
 - **Concat layer**: concatenates the output of the different pooling layers into a single tensor.
-- **Dropout layer**: performs neuron dropout (some random neurons are not considered during the computation).
+- **Dropout layer**: performs neuron dropout (some random neurons are not considered during training).
-- **Output layer**: fully connected layer associated to a weight and bias matrix that uses softmax as activation function to perform classification.
+- **Output layer**: softmax layer that represents a probability distribution over the labels.

 To have a better visualization of the network, first run a training session, then:
 ```sh